Rules for Foraging

 Stance on Invasive Plants

-• Bag seed heads before cutting plants that spread by seed.
+• Bag seed heads before cutting plants.

 • Avoid shaking root or soil that may carry fragments.

-• Clean tools before leaving an area.
+• Clean your tools before leaving an area.